derrynj/privategooglecalendars/readme.txt

 == Changelog ==

+= 20220910 =
+* Get more events by setting the PGC_EVENTS_MAX_RESULTS constant in wp-config.php
+* Setting a default private event title

 = 20220701 =
 * Fix for depracation warning in PHP 8: required parameter cannot follow optional parameter in PHP 8.
 * Update NPM packages.